icewheel-oss/icewheel-energy/docs/getting-started/configuration.md

 | `DB_NAME`            | `datasource.url`       | The name of the database.                 | `icewheel-energy` |
 | `DB_USER`            | `datasource.username`  | The username for the PostgreSQL database. | `postgres`        |
 | `DB_PASSWORD`        | `datasource.password`  | The password for the PostgreSQL database. | `example`         |

+## Logging

+By default, the application logs to the console (`stdout`), which is the standard for containerized deployments.

+### Local File Logging

+For local development, you may want logs to be written to a file.
+You can enable this by activating the `local` Spring profile.

+When the `local` profile is active, logs will be written to `./logs/app/spring.log`.

+To activate this profile in your IDE:
+1. Go to your `Run/Debug Configuration` for the application.
+2. Find the **Active profiles** field.
+3. Enter `local`.
+If you are also using a local PostgreSQL database, you can combine profiles: `local,postgres`.